ABOUT US

 — Catherine Lynn Frangiamore

-Our collection contains many authentic reproductions of original wallpapers that were first used in this country, circa 1700-1895.
-During these years, sea captains returning from trading in France, England, and the Orient, brought back with them, as part of their cargo, handmade papers.
-These were designed by true artists who excelled in the creation and painting of wall hangings.
+Our collection contains many authentic reproductions of original wallpapers that were first used in the United States, circa 1700-1895.
+During these years, sea captains returning from trading in France, England and Asia brought back handmade papers.
+These were designed by true artists, who excelled in the creation and painting of wall hangings.
 Many of their designs were inspired by the valuable brocades and tapestries which adorned the homes of wealthy nobles and merchants.
-These imported papers were sold for the most part in New England seaport cities and towns.
+These imported papers were mainly sold in New England seaport cities and towns.

-Our sister company-Thomas Strahan Company, started selling mostly imported wallpapers in Boston in 1866 and several years later started manufacturing their own wallpaper collection, eventually creating over 12,000 designs.
-(5600 images from the archives can be found at www.wallpaperaficionado.com.)
+Our sister company, Thomas Strahan Collection, is the oldest, modern-day wallpaper company in America having been founded in 1866.
+They started selling mostly imported wallpapers in Boston, and several years later, Thomas Strahan started manufacturing their own wallpaper collection, eventually creating over 12,000 designs.

-Dorothy started doing research and became quite a wallpaper historian / expert giving guest lectures around the North East.
-She literally “uncovered” some interesting facts - often early American homes glued newspapers to the rough plaster walls to smooth out the rough plaster, act as an insulator, and as a wallpaper liner.
-These newspapers provided news and local gossip of the time.
-For example General George Washington was originally a paper hanger, and Samuel Adams the Boston Town Crier, when not delivering the message that the British are coming, was something of a local constable / truant officer and part of his official duties was rounding up stray children.
+Through extensive research, Dorothy became a wallpaper expert and started giving guest lectures around the North East.
+She literally “uncovered” some interesting facts: often early American homes glued newspapers to the rough plaster walls to smooth out the rough plaster as well as act as an insulator and a wallpaper liner.

-During the ensuing years we have enhanced the collection with patterns that are more contemporary in nature, as well as Stripes, Strie effects and Textures.
-Therefore, the Waterhouse Collection has patterns that will complement any decor.
+Over the years, we have enhanced the Waterhouse Wallhangings collection with patterns that are more contemporary in nature as well as stripes, strié and various textures in addition to our archival designs.
+Therefore, our collection has patterns that will complement any decor.

-Lance Houpt, Carol Bruce, Bernard Scott, Pillar Garo in Beaufort.
+Lance Houpt, Carol Bruce, Bernard Scott and Pillar Garo.
 Image by Historic New England

 Bernard Scott and Danny Recoder at Dorothy’s Commonwealth Ave townhouse in Boston, MA